redfieldchristabel/laravel-dockerize/README.md

 Traditional Docker setups for Laravel often require manual installation of numerous PHP extensions within your Dockerfile.
 This process can be time-consuming and adds overhead to builds, particularly in CI/CD environments.

 These images come with the essential PHP extensions required by most Laravel applications pre-installed.
 This means you can use these images directly in your `Dockerfile` or `docker-compose.yml` without the need for extensive `apt-get install` or `pecl install` commands, leading to:
+These images come with the *minimum* essential PHP extensions required for a fresh Laravel installation.
+This means you can use these images directly in your `Dockerfile` or `docker-compose.yml` to get a basic Laravel application running without the need for extensive `apt-get install` or `pecl install` commands.
+However, depending on your project's specific dependencies, you may still need to install additional extensions.
+Using these base images will still significantly reduce the number of extensions you need to install manually.

 - **Faster Initial Setup:** Get your local development environment up and running quicker.
 - **Accelerated CI/CD Pipelines:** Reduced build times for your testing and deployment workflows.